 The IAM team will transition all authentication customers to Enterprise Authentication.
-To prepare for this transition, a new instance of the Shibboleth Identity Provider (IdP) will established in order to provide the latest benefits of the software to the university.
-Active Directory will serve as the directory backend.
-The transition will first focus on UTLogin v1 customers and, later, legacy Shibboleth customers.
-At the conclusion of the transition, the UTLogin and legacy Shibboleth services will be retired.
+To prepare for this transition, a new instance of the Shibboleth Identity Provider (IdP) software will be established in order to provide the latest benefits of the software to the university.
+Austin Active Directory will serve as the directory backend.
+The transition will first focus on UTLogin v1 customers and, later, UT Shibboleth customers.
+At the conclusion of the transition, the UTLogin and UT Shibboleth services will be retired.

 The primary success criteria for Enterprise Authentication will be: